 Da Lat Grilled Rice Paper NTP

 285 Hung Vuong Street, Ward 9, District 5

 Chuoi Nuong (Grilled Banana)

 If you are a fan of Vietnamese cuisine, you know that Vietnam has various kinds of desserts.
 One of them is grilled banana, a popular dessert and street food.
 This unique dish comes from the South region of Vietnam.
 But now you can also find it in Hanoi, the capital of Vietnam.

 The main ingredient of this dish, of course, is banana.
-The sellers peel the banana, cover them with a layer of sticky rice, and then cover a piece of cleaned banana leaf outside and grill it on the charcoal.
-When the banana gets cooked, they cut it into many smaller pieces and souse coconut milk over them and sprinkle some peanuts, which make this dish become more greasy and sweet.
+The sellers peel the bananas, cover them with a layer of sticky rice, and then cover a piece of cleaned banana leaf outside and grill it on the charcoal.
+When the banana gets cooked, they cut it into smaller pieces, pour coconut milk over them, and sprinkle some peanuts, making this dish richer and sweeter.